The Church of Jesus Christ of Latter-day Saints in Scotland: Orson Pratt's missionary efforts

-Church decline in the late 19th century
+Membership decline in the late 19th century

 Early church members were usually workers in lowland industrial areas who turned to religion out of a "reflex of despair."
-Despite attempts at Gaelic language preaching by William McKay in 1847, and even the printing of a Gaelic language pamphlet "Do Suchdsiridh Kioghachd Dhe" (Seekers after the Kingdom of God) in 1850, few Highlanders joined the church.
+Despite attempts at Gaelic language preaching by William McKay in 1847, and even the printing of a Gaelic language pamphlet "Do Luchdsiridh Rioghachd Dhe" (Seekers after the Kingdom of God) in 1850, few Highlanders joined the church.

 With an increase in church membership, there were four conferences held in Scotland in Glasgow, Kilmarnock, Edinburgh, and Dundee between 1855 and 1859.
-This church growth did not go unnoticed.
+The growth of the church did not go unnoticed.
 Some of the church members in the mid-19th century were persecuted.
 Violent acts occurred in Kirkpatrick when members were stoned, and also in Busby where mobs gathered.
-In 1850 Scots law "prohibited the disruption of religious assemblies" to avoid violence in Edinburgh.
+In 1850, Scots law "prohibited the disruption of religious assemblies" to avoid violence in Edinburgh.

 Despite these strong early beginnings, the church would face a decline in membership after the 1850s due to a number of factors.
 The church had encouraged members to join with the Saints in the United States and emigrate to Utah.
-In the 1850s, 1,800 church members emigrated to the U.S. and approximately 1,600 members emigrated during the next decade.
+In the 1850s, 1,800 church members emigrated to the United States and approximately 1,600 members emigrated during the next decade.
 Missionaries during this time period also reported that fewer people were interested in learning about the church and there was a "spirit of indifference," perhaps attributed to the reformations and revitalisation of the Church of Scotland.
 Large groups of church members were also excommunicated for violations of church standards.
 Scotland was also in a depression during this time which could have contributed to church decline, along with other potential factors.
-Mormonism was effectively stagnant until the 1960s when new social and economic conditions were established in the country.
+The teachings and organization of the LDS Church was effectively stagnant until the 1960s when new social and economic conditions were established in the country.

-In March 1862 the Apostle Amasa Mason Lyman gave a speech in Dundee which, when 5 years later Brigham Young and other Mormon leaders saw a copy of it, would lead to him being stripped of his apostleship.
+In March 1862, Amasa Mason Lyman, a church apostle, gave a speech in Dundee which, when 5 years later Brigham Young and other LDS Church leaders saw a copy of it, would lead to him being stripped of the apostleship.